Meet Ismail our main partner and owner of Brothers collection! Without this man Lucy & Yak would have never been born!

 The most important thing here though was not the garment itself, but the relationship Ismail had with his team.
 He shared our values completely, he believed that everyone should benefit from something they have personally made.
 How his businesses was set up made it possible to give the tailors a fair share of the money that the factory earned.
 Ismail took 100% payment, gave 50% straight to the tailor that made the garment, and used the other 50% to pay bills, buy materials, and whatever was left was what he and his family shared.
 His model remains the same to this date, meaning we know how much each tailor makes.
 Ismail's tailors are some of the highest (if not the highest) paid tailors in India.
 Every factory we have met since has expressed that they are earning far too much.
 Each tailor earns between 20,000 - 40,000 rupees per month depending on the hours they work.
 To put this into perspective the state minimum is around 8,000 rupees per month, with the average earnings in the North of India being 14,000 rupees (indeed).

-This was all early 2017, at the time of writing this Ismail employs 45 tailors and 66 people in total, all making, checking and packing Lucy & Yaks full-time.
+This was all early 2017, at the time of writing this Ismail employs over 45 people (Update 2021: 90 people!), all making, checking and packing Lucy & Yaks full-time.
 Because Lucy & Yak and Brothers Collection have grown from nothing together, we have been able to have a huge influence on each others business.
 For example, rural Rajasthan is a very religiously conservative state where women are not often found in the work place.
 Once we started growing, we raised our concerns with Ismail and he immediately began looking for female tailors or trainee tailors.
 He now employs 3 female tailors and 5 female checkers.
 The numbers are low but its a fantastic move in the right direction.